Frequently Asked Questions

 Does honey change as it ages?

 Honey darkens with age and becomes a bit stronger in flavor.
-It will not spoil.
+However, it will never spoil.

 Does honey spoil?